-You will also need to assign locations to your participants, telling them exactly where their networking meetings will take place.
+For in-person evets you will also need to assign locations to your participants, telling them exactly where their networking meetings will take place.
 This can be done either manually or automatically.
 Once you assign a location to a participant, they will have all their meetings at that fixed location.

 - For more information about meeting locations, read this article.

 The agenda is of course central to your networking session, telling you and your participants where they should be, with whom, at what time.
 The event organizer can view, edit, and print agendas, or send participants their individual agenda for printing.

 - To learn how, read this article.